-These values are captured in the Company handbook, and the policies and working practices adopted by all employees in the Company.
+These values are captured in the Company handbook, the Total Rewards booklet, and the policies and working practices adopted by all employees in the Company.
 The Board is committed to providing a safe working environment and has a clear and robust Health and Safety Policy.
 The Company also has a Whistleblowing Policy to allow staff to raise any concerns in confidence.
 Additionally, the Company has policies in Bioethics, Data Processing, Anti-corruption and Bribery, Dignity at Work, Equal Opportunities and Social Networking, which highlight the expected behaviours of staff.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-C4XD’s Corporate Governance Statement is set out in the Group’s Annual Report.
+C4XD’s Corporate Governance Statement is set in the Group’s Annual Report.
 The Group is controlled through its Board of Directors.
 The Board’s main roles are to provide overall strategy and direction for the Group and to ensure that the necessary resources are made available to enable those objectives to be met.

 The Board has a schedule of matters reserved for its approval, including decisions on strategy and risk management, approval of budgets, acquisitions and disposals, major capital expenditure, legal and insurance issues, Board structure and the appointment of advisers.
-In some areas responsibility is delegated to Committees of the Board within clearly defined terms of reference.
+In some areas, responsibility is delegated to Committees of the Board within clearly defined terms of reference.
 Once the strategic and financial objectives of the Group have been set by the Board, it is the role of the Chief Executive Officer to ensure that they are achieved through the day-to-day management of the Group’s business.
 The Non-executive Directors are responsible for bringing independent and objective judgment to Board decisions.